Drekscott/DockerTraining/WhatIsDocker.md

 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE nginx-custom        latest              64854d070707        0 minutes ago       127MB
 ```
-> Now that we have our image created we need to run it and create our container
+> Now that we have our image created we need to run it and create our container.
+Let's move on to deployment.

+## Deployment
 #### Let's create our container
 `docker run --name nginx-custom-container -d -p 8000:80 nginx-custom`
 * ***<--name>**: argument gives the container a name*